Enecuum/docs/faq.md

 #### PoS/PoW container stops in a minute after start

 There are users that experience troubles running PoS/PoW on certain processors (usually *old ones*).
 The cause is in the RandomX configuration supplied in Docker images.
 For example hardware support for AES in CPU is certainly favorable.
-We do not search for exact requirements for RandomX in our Docker images, as it is a very complex task.
-You may refer to RandomX devs if you want to dig into it.
+We do not search for exact requirements for RandomX in our Docker images, as it is a very complex task (You may refer to RandomX devs if you want to dig into it).
 Instead we provide a guide on how to build RandomX from source on your exact computer.
 This method worked flawlessly for a couple of PoS owners.
 It may not cover your exact CPU, so you can update the guide via GitHub pull request if you have additional tricks to make RandomX work.

 **Prerequisites**: you need a Linux-based OS and *git*, *NodeJS*, *C/C++ developer tools* installed.
 Search online for your OS-specific instructions.
 For example, develper tools will be in "build-essentials" metapackage in Ubuntu OS  and it will be "base-devel" package group in Arch.